ELEMENTs-JP/ELEMENTs.Environment/README.md

 - The Color Picker control only works with the Tabler.IO CSS framework.
 - Placeholder provides max.
 5 placeholder elements
 - Text Devider only works with Tabler.IO CSS Framework

+## License
+ELEMENTs Controls and ELEMENTs Go for SQLite is available under the MIT license.